sean8purdue/cs240ProgrammingInC/README.md

 - Basic file I/O

 - Scope of global vs. local variables and meaning of static variables
+	- static function is private in its file, outside the file, other function cann't access this function
+	- static variable, the scope is not changed.
+But the life time is the entire program, it is been allocated in `data` or `bss` sections before main() was called

 - Function pointers, their use and application
 - Bit processing using AND, NOT (i.e., complement), and shift operations